 SAC254: reactivity & aromaticity

-Like concentration, SAC254 was best predicted by sampling stage.
+Like DOC concentration, SAC254 was best predicted by sampling stage.
 Unlike DOC, SAC254 was relatively more sensitive to antecedent rain than air temperatures.
 The top three watershed characteristic predictors for NOM aromaticity and reactivity (SAC254) were slope, percent of the basin underlain by metamorphic parent material (wark gneiss), and drainage area (Figure 15).